Mental Health Courses

 Implement recovery oriented approaches to complexity:

-Implementing recovery oriented approaches to complexity requires an understanding of the various factors that can impact on a person’s mental health.
+Implementing recovery-oriented approaches to complexity requires an understanding of the various factors that can impact a person’s mental health.
 It also requires an understanding of how to use a variety of interventions to support people with complex mental health needs.
-This includes working with individuals, families, carers and groups to promote their recovery within mental health services.
+This includes working with individuals, families, carers and groups to promote their recovery within mental health rehabilitation programs and services.

 Assess and promote social, emotional and physical wellbeing: